Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 Website Image

-B. Rebate Option: The Rebate Option provides a rebate worth up to $10,000 towards the purchase of a new Navistar Class 8 heavy-duty truck, based on months of ownership or lease of a Class Vehicle up until February 2022.
+B. Rebate Option: The Rebate Option provided a rebate worth up to $10,000 per Class Vehicle towards the purchase of a new Navistar Class 8 heavy-duty truck, based on months of ownership or lease of a Class Vehicle up until February 2022.
 The rebate(s) are deducted from the best negotiated retail purchase price (not including sales tax or delivery fees) and in addition to any other applicable promotion, rebate, or discount then in effect at the time of purchase and for which both the purchase and the purchaser would otherwise qualify.
-The rebate(s) are not transferable and not stackable, must be used within 18 months of issuance, and no Class Member will be issued more than ten (10) rebates.
-Each demonstrated month of ownership or lease is eligible for the following rebate amounts, up to $10,000, subject to certain limitations in section D below.
-Click here to receive a preliminary calculation of the “up to” compensation amount you could receive under the Rebate Option if you submit a valid claim.
+The rebate(s) are not transferable and not stackable, must be used within 18 months of issuance, and no Class Member could be issued more than ten (10) rebates.
+Each demonstrated month of ownership or lease was eligible for the following rebate amounts, up to $10,000, subject to certain limitations in section D below.

 WEbsiteimage2

-C. Individual Prove-Up Option: The Individual Prove-Up Option provides the option to prove up to $15,000 of “Covered Costs” per Class Vehicle.
-Any Class Member who initially selected the Individual Prove-Up Option may instead switch to the Cash Option at any time prior to the final determination of their award.
-The amount of potential compensation is dependent on the number of kilometers accumulated on the Class Vehicle(s), qualifying as a “Covered Event”, and meeting the requirement of certain “Covered Costs”.
+C. Individual Prove-Up Option: The Individual Prove-Up Option provided the option to prove up to $15,000 of “Covered Costs” per Class Vehicle.
+Any Class Member who initially selected the Individual Prove-Up Option had the option to switch to the Cash Option at any time prior to decision letters being issued on September 5, 2025.
+The amount of compensation awarded was dependent on the number of kilometers accumulated on the Class Vehicle(s), qualifying as a “Covered Event”, and meeting the requirement of certain “Covered Costs”.
 Covered Costs and Covered Events are defined below.
-Each claim must be supported by reasonable contemporaneous or third-party documentation supporting the occurrence of the Covered Event and the amount of damages suffered as a result.
+Each claim must have been supported by reasonable contemporaneous or third-party documentation supporting the occurrence of the Covered Event and the amount of damages suffered as a result.

 1. A Covered Event is: